-You can also use GitHub Issues to ask questions, propose ideas, suggest new features, or to simply share about your use-case and your experience with Touca.
+You can use GitHub Discussions to ask questions, propose ideas, suggest new features, or to simply share about your use-case and your experience with Touca.
 We have no strict rules.
 But we've found these types of conversations are easier on Discord.
 Use our community as a resource.
-We are all there to help each other.
+We are there to help each other.

 Reporting Security Issues

 Please privately report any and all security vulnerabilities to firstname.lastname@example.org.
 This helps us minimize the risk for our users and make a fix available before public disclosure.
 We will make every effort to acknowledge your contribution.